MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 3.	**Snooze**: Select the button to hide card temporarily.
 Snooze time varies by card type.
 Once the snooze time expires the card will again be visible.
 The snooze time of cards varies from 5 minutes to 12 hours depends on the type of card.

-4.	**Dismiss**: Select the button to dismiss card permanently, regardless of whether you have completed the action it recommends.
+4.	**Dismiss**: Select the button to dismiss card permanently, regardless of whether you've completed the action it recommends.

     >[!NOTE]
     >- When you snooze or dismiss a card, a confirmation message displays for a specified time.
 If you do not undo before the time expires, the card will automatically be snoozed or dismissed.
 You can configure the time to display the confirmation message.
 To learn more, see [Configure Sales Insights Assistant](configure-assistant.md).